A return visit to my Living Goddess friend

 Everything had changed.
 It was a different world now.

 I will leave out most of the banter.
 The most important thing was learning that Samita is doing really well.
 She can now leave the house at her own will.
 But as a twelve-year old still asks for her mother’s permission.
 She walks to school with her school mates and enjoys English and history.
-They talk about … well.
-Well, they talk about what just about every other school girl her age in Nepal talks about.
+They talk about … Well, they talk about what just about every other school girl her age in Nepal talks about.

 She’s become a renown musician and Dramyin player.
 The next night she was taking part in her first musical performance in Patan.
 Everyone was preparing.
 Everyone was proud and more importantly happy.

-Yes, Samita has emerged from her time as a Kumari as just a regular Nepalese school girl.
+Yes, Samita has emerged from her time as a Kumari as a regular Nepali school girl.

 Her time as a Kumari is one she feels honored being a part of.
 She’s friends with the current Kumari.
 I’m showed a family treasure that explains to me so much about the Kumari I didn’t know before.
 I feel privileged once again to know such lovely people.